survivejs/webpack-book/manuscript/appendices/02_hmr_with_react.md

 }
 ```

-To test the setup, a component is needed as well.
-In this case it's going to be a little counter so you can see how the hot replacement mechanism maintains the state:
+In order to test the setup, a component is needed as well.
+In this case, it's going to be a little counter so you can see how the hot replacement mechanism maintains the state:

 **app/counter.js**